 trees and brush.

-Jackson's chosen advance commander in the Creek War.
-Under Jackson's command,
+chosen advance commander in the Creek War.
+Under Jackson's command, he led his

-he led his brigade at: the Battle of Tallushatchee,
+brigade at: the Battle of Tallushatchee, the Battle

-and the Battle of Horseshoe Bend.
-David Crockett served under the command of
+Battle of Horseshoe Bend.
+David Crockett served under the command of General

-General John R. Coffee in the Creek War and he served in Congress with General
+John R. Coffee in the Creek War and he served in Congress with General John E.

 After the War of 1812, Coffee